 For the latest official position, read the FCA’s car finance complaints guidance.

-A single redress scheme should create more consistent decisions across the market.
-It should also reduce backlogs and give drivers a clearer route to compensation.
+A single redress scheme can help lenders assess cases in a consistent way.
+It can also give drivers a clearer route to compensation.

 Our view on what comes next